Breast screening 'more harmful than good'

 But about three in every 200 women screened are diagnosed with a cancer that would never have become life-threatening, equating to about 4,000 women each year being offered unnecessary treatment.

+"It could have been so different," she said.
+"Another three years, I don't know what would have happened.

+"How dare they say screening is no good?
+I am so grateful to have my health."

-Fiona Hazell, director of policy and engagement at charity Breast Cancer Now, said it is "absolutely right" that Public Health England is offering catch-up appointments.
+Fiona Hazell, of charity Breast Cancer Now, said it is "absolutely right" that PHE is offering catch-up appointments.

-While research is ongoing to identify earlier which cases will progress to invasive breast cancer, the screening programme "continues to offer women the best chance of their breast cancer being detected at an early, more treatable stage - increasing the likelihood of a successful outcome," Ms Hazell said,
+The screening programme is the "best chance" of breast cancer being detected at an "early, more treatable stage", Ms Hazell said.

-Dr Emma Pennery, clinical director at Breast Cancer Care, said screening "remains our best tool" for detecting breast cancer early, but added: "There are two sides to the coin and it's estimated that for every life saved, three women will have unnecessary treatment."
+Dr Emma Pennery, clinical director at Breast Cancer Care, agreed that screening "remains our best tool" for detecting breast cancer early, but added: "There are two sides to the coin and it's estimated that for every life saved, three women will have unnecessary treatment."

-She added: "It is crucial every woman eligible for screening is offered the opportunity to attend and receives the information they need about risks and benefits to make an informed choice about whether it's right for them."
+She added it is "crucial" that every woman eligible is offered screening and is given information about risks and benefits to make their own choice.

 Meanwhile, Sara Hiom at Cancer Research UK, said women can be "reassured" that the impact of the error is "likely to be significantly less than the worst-case scenario predictions".